syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 {% endtabs %}

-N> Legend items ‘Label’ will be the x-value of data points in the funnel chart.
+N> The x-value of data points in the funnel chart will be the Legend items ‘Label’.

 ![Legend support in WinUI Funnel Chart](Legend_images/WinUI_Funnel_chart_Legend.png)

 ## Legend title

-Funnel chart provides support to add any `UIElement` as a title for legend.
-[Header]() property of `ChartLegend` is used to define the title for legend as the following code example.
+The funnel chart provides support to add any `UIElement` as a title for legend.
+[Header]() property of `ChartLegend` is used to define the title for the legend as shown in the following code example.

 {% tabs %}